BetsaPasta Updated & Healthier Meatball Recipe for 2019

 2 cups EVOO (When I use olive oil, it’s always extra virgin…ie…EVOO)

-3 shallots / coarse chopped (Shallots have a sweet and mild (although pronounced) flavor with a hint of garlic)
+3 large shallots / coarse chopped (Shallots have a sweet and mild (although pronounced) flavor with a hint of garlic)

 2 tsp. kosher salt and 12 or so grinds fresh pepper